 Apart from going to the dentist for regularly scheduled exams, x-rays and teeth cleanings, one of the main reasons people visit their local dentist is because of pain or swelling in their teeth or gums.
 But how do you even know if the pain you’re experiencing, actually requires emergency dental care?
 That’s where we come in.
-At Comfort Care Dental we offer emergency dental care at all three of our dental office locations in Pocatello, Idaho Falls, and Rexburg.
+At Comfort Care Dental we offer emergency dental care at all four of our dental locations.
 It is our mission to provide a relaxed atmosphere for you and your family-even when emergencies strike.
 We are able to provide this by offering the best dental care, customer service and sedation dentistry around.
 Along with providing excellent customer service and dental care, we love to keep all of our patients (new and old) informed about the best practices for keeping their teeth and gums healthy and happy.

 Find out more below about what you need to know for when you need to see an emergency dentist, when a dental emergency turns into an emergency room visit, when a dental emergency isn’t urgent, and how to avoid dental emergencies.If you are experiencing any dental pain, injuries, or accidents and are not sure whether or not to see a dental emergency professional, don’t hesitate to call Comfort Care Dental, we are happy to answer any and all of your dental questions.

 When You Need To See An Emergency Dentist